Healthdirect Free Australian health advice you can count on.

 Treatment of an overdose depends on the type of medicine taken.

 Naloxone is a medicine that can temporarily reverse the effects of an opioid overdose.
-The Take Home Naloxone Program, funded by the Australian Government, makes this medicine available for free and without a prescription to anyone who might experience or witness an opioid overdose.
+The Take Home Naloxone Program is funded by the Australian Government.
+This program makes naloxone free and without a prescription to anyone who might experience or witness an opioid overdose.

 Learn more about the Take Home Naloxone program.